-This workshop will bring together researchers interested in household financial decision-making.
+This workshop, to be held at HEC Montréal’s new downtown Montreal building, brings together researchers interested in household financial decision-making.
 Theoretical and empirical papers are welcome.
 We expect researchers from a variety of disciplines will find this workshop of interest, including economics, finance, risk management, insurance, and psychology.
-This workshop is held jointly by the Retirement and Savings Institute (RSI) at HEC Montréal and the Center for the Economic Analysis of Risk (CEAR) at Georgia State University.
-This is the 2nd workshop in this series.
+This workshop is held jointly by the Retirement and Savings Institute (RSI) and the Financial Education Lab at HEC Montréal, and the Center for the Economic Analysis of Risk (CEAR) at Georgia State University.
+This is the 4th workshop in this series.
 Subjects of particular interest include:

 - Pensions and retirement